Dirk Gently's Holistic Detective Agency: Television

 There have been two television series based on Dirk Gently books and characters.

 The first series, Dirk Gently, featuring the character was announced during Hitchcon, a 2009 Hitchhiker's Guide to the Galaxy event to launch the sixth Hitchhiker's book.
 Ed Victor, a literary agent who represents Adams' estate, announced that a television adaptation of Dirk Gently's Holistic Detective Agency was in production.
 Stephen Mangan played Gently, with Darren Boyd as Macduff and Helen Baxendale as Susan.
 It was broadcast on BBC Four on 16 December 2010.
 The hour-long pilot was well-received, leading to three further episodes being commissioned.
 These aired on BBC4 during March 2012.

-A second series, Dirk Gently's Holistic Detective Agency was released in January 2016.
+A second series, Dirk Gently's Holistic Detective Agency was released on Netflix in January 2016.
 BBC America produced 18 episodes starring Samuel Barnett as Dirk Gently, Elijah Wood as Todd Brotzman, Hannah Marks as Amanda Brotzman, and Jade Eshete as Farah Black.
-As of July 2025 it is available on the Netflix streaming service.
+As of July 2026 it is available on the Netflix streaming service.